Battle of Aleppo (2012–2016): Strategic analysis

-The attempted encirclement involved the SAA's attacks on Bustan Al-Pasha, Khalidiyyeh, the farms of Mazra'a Halabi, Al-Amariyya and Bustan Al-Qaseer.
+The attempted encirclement involved the SAA's attacks on Bustan Al-Pasha, Khalidiyeh, the farms of Mazra'a Halabi, Al-Amariyya and Bustan Al-Qaseer.
 The rebels' strategic victory at the Siege of Wadi Deif resulted in threats to several main government supply lines.
 This cast doubt on government forces' ambitions to control the road from Hama to Aleppo and the Damascus-Aleppo international road, and has been seen as a personal defeat for Syrian Arab Army Col. Suhayl al-Hasan.

 Staffan de Mistura, the United Nations and Arab League Envoy to Syria, proposed a pause in fighting, but opinions about implementation were divided.
 The European Union warned that "cases of forced surrender imposed by the Assad regime through starvation sieges were labelled fallaciously as local cease-fires in the past."
 The Southern Front of the Free Syrian Army, which was gaining ground in Deraa province south of Damascus, warned that a freeze in fighting in Aleppo could hamper their advance, as pro-Assad forces could be redirected from Aleppo.

-The Syrian government's defeat at the Second Battle of Idlib in late March 2015, which helped expand the influence of the al-Nusra Front, forced the Islamic State (IS) to expand its attacks in central Syria after it failed to block the Raqqa highway that branches out to the Syrian army's main supply route to Aleppo along the Khanasir-Athriya road.
+The Syrian government's defeat at the Second Battle of Idlib in late March 2015, which helped expand the influence of al-Nusra Front, forced the Islamic State (IS) to expand its attacks in central Syria after it failed to block the Raqqa highway that branches out to the Syrian army's main supply route to Aleppo along the Khanasir-Athriya road.
 IS's aim would potentially be to establish the necessary conditions to attack Idlib and al-Nusra.
 The March–April IS offensive in central Syria led some volunteers defending the Homs-Aleppo highway to consider deserting to defend their hometowns.

 According to Jane's Information Group, a possible offensive on Homs by both al-Nusra Front and IS working independently might force the government to move critical forces away from Aleppo to defend key supply routes.
 There were additional opposition gains during the 2015 Jisr al-Shughur offensive.
 Syrian government minister Faisal Mekdad stated in June 2015, "All our strategic planning now is to keep the way open to Aleppo to allow our forces to defend it".
 Media outlets have noted that powerful online campaigns are being conducted in a war of information regarding Aleppo.